 Fundraising activities shall be conducted during non-instructional class time, preferably before and after school or during lunch, so as not to interrupt instruction in the core subjects.
-At the principal's discretion, the collection of money for prepaid activities or pre-sale items only may be authorized at a specified time during the school day, as long as this process does not disrupt classroom instruction.
+At the principal's discretion through approval of fundraising request, the collection of money for pre-paid activities or pre-sale items only may be authorized at a specified time during the school day, as long as this process does not disrupt classroom instruction.